Harnessing the Power of Brain Science to Transform Human Services and Increase Mobility from Poverty

 Despite living in a time of hyperconnectivity, meaningful, lasting connections are often hard to find.
 But Choir!
 Choir!
 Choir! has found the formula and will share it with conference participants as we gather for what will surely be the most unconventional and fun keynote we’ve experienced.

 Creative directors Nobu Adilman and Daveed Goldman will share what they've learned about the essential elements that lead to increased creativity, productivity, and collaboration.
 We will learn and experience how creating joy, allowing vulnerability, and unlocking creativity can bring people together for collective action.
-Come prepared to do more than listen—we’ll put these concepts into practice as Adilman and Goldman lead us in learning a pop song in three part-harmony.
+Come prepared to do more than listen—we’ll put these concepts into practice as Adilman and Goldman lead us in learning a pop song.
 We’ll close out the Alliance National Conference in unified voice and energy.

 About Choir!
 Choir!
 Choir!

 Choir!
 Choir!
 Choir!, a Toronto-based singing group, has become an international singing phenomenon that has performed with Patti Smith, David Byrne, Tegan and Sara, and Rufus Wainwright, as well as onstage at New York’s Carnegie Hall and Radio City Music Hall with the likes of Debbie Harry and The Flaming Lips.
 The choir has been featured in the Globe and Mail, Fast Company, and on NPR and CBC’s The National.